-Evaluation of Impact and Proposed Mitigation Measures
+Proposed Mitigation Measures

 - 5.5.9 As discussed earlier in Section 5.5.2, the existing Application Site is paved.
 Currently, surface runoff within the area is discharged by means of overland flow into nearby area and drainage ditches without and any treatment.
 With the Proposed Development, the source of water pollutants would involve non-point source of pollution as described in above paragraph due to soil erosion, surface runoff with sediment laden, fallen leaves and use of fertilizer at landscape area, etc. However, with the Proposed Development, development area will be paved and with proper drainage systems and proposed control measures in place to properly collect and treat the surface runoff before any discharge following the existing flow regime.
 There will be no direct discharge without treatment of surface runoff into nearby areas.
-Thus, the risk of water pollution would be in a controlled manner when compared with existing condition and the uncontrolled discharge without any treatment.
-Best Management Practices (BMPs) for stormwater discharge are recommended to reduce stormwater pollution arising from the Project.
-Details are as follows: - 5.5.10 Proper stormwater drainage system will be provided along the site boundary of the Proposed Development to properly collect stormwater runoff, and discharge through screening facilities.
+Thus, the risk of water pollution would be in a controlled manner when compared with existing condition and the uncontrolled discharge are recommended to reduce stormwater pollution arising from the Project.
+Examples are listed out in below paragraphs. - 5.5.10 Exposed surface shall be avoided within the proposed development to minimise soil erosion, thus reduce SS in runoff.
+The proposed development area should be either paved or covered by plantation. - 5.5.11 Good management measures such as regular road sweeping, and regular inspection, cleansing and maintenance of the screening facilities of the drainage system should be implemented to ensure normal operation of the drainage system and avoid overflow.
+Additional inspection and cleansing should be carried out before forecasted heavy rainfall. - 5.5.12 Proper stormwater drainage system such as standard gully grating and trash grille, with spacing which is capable of screening large substances such as fallen leaves and rubbish will be provided along the site boundary of the Proposed Development to properly collect stormwater runoff, and discharge through screening facilities.
 The drainage system should be designed to follow EPD's Practice Note PN 1/23.
 As discharge will be through degritting / screening facilities, there will be no direct discharge of untreated stormwater runoff into nearby WSRs.
+Road gullies with standard design and manhole device and should be incorporated to remove particles present in stormwater run-off.
 Drainage in covered carparks should be connected to foul sewer via petrol interceptors while drainage serving open space should be connected to stormwater drain via screening facilities in accordance with EPD's Practice Note PN 1/23.

-5.5.11 The Proposed Development area should be designed to meet the government requirements, which is subject to detailed design stage.
+5.5.13 The Proposed Development area should be designed to meet the government requirements, which is subject to detailed design stage.
 It is recommended that during operational phase, there will be proper peripheral drains proposed for the Proposed Development.
 As pollutants contributed by non-point source are often bound or adsorbed onto particles, an effective stormwater management system will be the removal of pollution sources prior to rainstorm and the provision of degritting/ screening facilities that collect debris or sediment.
 Surface runoff as non-point source of pollution during operation stage can be controlled by good drainage design and implementation of best management practices, which are further described in the following paragraphs.